Week 4: Question-Focused Analysis

 Refine the question

-Can we answer the question with the available data?
+• Can we answer the question with the available data?
+If not, we should adjust the question or collect more data.

-Are these questions answerable with the supermarket_sales dataset? why?
+What questions can we answer with the supermarket_sales dataset?

 Develop a hypothesis